oweise/k8s-hello/README.md

 # k8s-hello

-A demo project for:
+A project to:

-- Deploying a Kubernetes Cluster in AWS via eksctl.
+- Deploy a Kubernetes Cluster in AWS via eksctl.
 The cluster will have 3 worker nodes of AWS instance type "t2.micro"
-- Building a trivial Spring Boot Application via CodePipeline and deploying it into the Kubernetes Cluster
+- Build a trivial Spring Boot Application via CodePipeline and deploying it into the Kubernetes Cluster

 ... for usage as a blueprint for further projects to experiment with AWS on Kubernetes.

-What you will need:
+You will need quite some tools installed on your machine to use this project.
+However most of these should be in your default toolbox for working with AWS and Kubernetes anyway, so getting them ready is some effort that needs to be done in any case when using these technologies.

+These tools are:

 - A bash-like shell.
 If you are a Windows user we recommend you install the [Linux Subsystem for Windows][bashOnWindows].
-Might seem overkill right now but as working with Kubernetes is often tightly coupled to working with Linux we think it will save you some nerves further down the line.
+Might seem overkill right now, but working with Kubernetes is often tightly coupled to working with Linux, so we think going this way now might quite save you some nerves further down the line.
 - [Git CLI][GitCLI].
 We are pretty confident you already have it.
 - [eksctl CLI][eksctlCLI], a convenience command
   line tool to create EKS clusters, built by Weaveworks.